 Southern Thailand

-Southern Thailand experiences two distinct monsoon patterns.
-The Andaman coast (Phuket, Krabi, Koh Lanta) is wetter from May to October, while the Gulf coast (Koh Samui and nearby islands) sees heavier rainfall from October to December.
-During peak periods, tropical storms or strong monsoon systems can occasionally disrupt ferry services and sea conditions.
+Southern Thailand follows two different monsoon patterns.
+The Andaman coast is generally wetter from May to October, while the Gulf coast often sees its wettest stretch later in the year, especially from October to December.
+During stronger monsoon phases, ferry schedules and sea conditions can be affected on both coasts.

 What to Pack for the Thailand Rainy Season

-- Your rainy season essentials should include breathable outfits made from natural fibers such as cotton or linen.
+- Lightweight clothes made from breathable fabrics such as cotton or linen.

 Things to Do During the Rainy Season